Esophagitis is generally categorized by the conditions that cause it. In some cases, more than one factor may be causing esophagitis.

 - Bisphosphonates, including alendronate (Fosamax), a treatment for weak and brittle bones (osteoporosis)

-Esophagitis may also be caused by a bacterial, viral, fungal or parasitic infection in tissues of the esophagus.
+A bacterial, viral or fungal infection in tissues of the esophagus may cause esophagitis .
 Infectious esophagitis is relatively rare and occurs most often in people with poor immune system function, such as people with HIV/AIDS or cancer.

 A fungus normally present in the mouth called Candida albicans is a common cause of infectious esophagitis.
 Such infections are often associated with poor immune system function, diabetes, cancer and antibiotic use.